ibexa/documentation-developer/docs/guide/form_builder/create_form_attribute.md

 # Create Form Builder Form attribute

-You can create Form attribute for the new Form fields or existing ones.
+You can create a Form attribute for new Form fields or existing ones.
 To do it, you have to define a new Form attribute in the configuration.

 In the following example you can create new Form with `richtext_description` attribute that allows you to add formatted